yceruto/bundle-skeleton/README.md

 # Symfony Bundle Skeleton

-A streamlined Symfony bundle, highly recommended for developing new bundles, is equipped with [an assistant](https://github.com/yceruto/bundle-flex).
+A streamlined Symfony bundle, highly recommended for creating new bundles, is equipped with [an assistant](https://github.com/yceruto/bundle-flex).
 This assistant will help you configure the bundle according to your needs, while adhering to [Symfony Best Practices](https://symfony.com/doc/current/best_practices.html).

 ## Installation